ladromelaboratoire/RegExp/README.md

 # RegExp
 Collection d'expressions régulières utiles, disponibles sous la forme d'un module PHP composer.

 Regex collection provied as a Composer module.
-This is provided for various countries when applicable : France, Europe, US.
+This is provided for various countries when applicable : France, Germany, Belgium, Europe, US.
 This is not (yet) a full list however.

 ## Regex types